marcdotson/conjoint-ensembles/Paper/README.md

 ## 2\.
 Ensemble Approaches to Prediction

+  - We may want to merge with the introduction (this is where we’ll need a number of references).
+  - Update the end of the section once we’ve determined which randomization scheme(s) we actually use.
+  - Flesh out the “topological coverage” justification for the ensemble (consider moving to model specification).

 Often, scientific models are used for explanation, meaning they are used to test causal theories (Schmueli 2010).
 While important for social science research, explanatory models may not yield good predictions.
 Profit-maximizing firms depend on the ability to anticipate consumer response to product offerings.
-Hence, what the firm truly desires is a good predictive model.
+Hence, what the firm often requires is a good predictive model.
 For conjoint analysis, the hierarchical linear model is a good explanatory model but its predictions do not take full advantage of the complexity in the data.
 This is particularly pronounced